firecrow/vertebrae-lang/README.md

 # Vertebrae
 Iteration Based Programming Language

+## Project Purpose

+This is a an experimental language, that I've used as a testing ground for Domain Specific Languages I have written for a FinTech company.
+This syntax is somewhat dysfunctional, but it helped me kick around a few good architectural ideas.

 ## About
 Vertebrae is an iteration based language.
 As a default all functions accept variable length arguments, a design inspired by lisp.
 In practice, arguments can be chained to effectively produce programs which  require very little code to achieve data processing, and data minipulation tasks.